holchan/AutomaLarWEB/.roo/cognee/README.md

 #### <a id="3.1.4-Language-Specific-Implementation-Guides"></a>3.1.4 Language-Specific Implementation Guides

-*This section provides detailed guides covering the context, challenges, coverage, and limitations for implementing a "Smart Parser" for each major language.*
+*Detailed guides covering the context, challenges, coverage, and limitations for implementing a "Smart Parser" for each major language.
+A key responsibility for each parser is to identify a library's public API (e.g., by checking for `export` keywords or parsing `__init__.py` files) and create [**`EXPORTS`**](#2.4.2-The-Relationship-Catalog) relationships.
+This is the "map" that enables our deterministic [**inter-repository linking**](#3.5.3.1-The-Key-and-Map-Analogy).*

 -   **<a id="3.1.4.1-Guide-C-Parser"></a>3.1.4.1 Guide: C++ Parser**
     -   `Required Context:` Tracking `using namespace`, `typedef`, template parameters, and local variable types.
+Identifying public APIs typically involves heuristics based on which headers are included by other repositories.
     -   `Key Challenge:` Handling the preprocessor and operator overloading.
     -   `Coverage Analysis (e.g., Unreal Engine):` Discussion of what is covered (standard classes, functions) versus what is not (macro expansion, full reflection data).
     -   `Known Limitations:` Explicitly state the trade-offs regarding complex macros and template metaprogramming.

 -   **<a id="3.1.4.2-Guide-Python-Parser"></a>3.1.4.2 Guide: Python Parser**
-    -   `Required Context:` Tracking module imports, aliases (`import pandas as pd`), and relative imports (`from .utils import ...`).
+    -   `Required Context:` Tracking module imports, aliases (`import pandas as pd`), and relative imports.
+Identifying public APIs involves parsing `__init__.py` and respecting `__all__` variables.
     -   `Key Challenge:` Dynamism and wildcard imports (`from ... import *`).
     -   `Coverage Analysis:` How it handles standard libraries and framework-specific patterns (e.g., Django models).
-    -   `Known Limitations:` Explicitly state that wildcard imports are not resolved.
+    -   `Known Limitations:` Wildcard imports are not resolved for deep linking.

 -   **<a id="3.1.4.3-Guide-Java-Parser"></a>3.1.4.3 Guide: Java Parser**
-    -   `Required Context:` Tracking the `package` declaration, specific class imports, and wildcard imports (`import java.util.*`).
+    -   `Required Context:` Tracking the `package` declaration, specific class imports, and wildcard imports.
+Identifying public APIs involves checking for the `public` access modifier on classes and methods.
     -   `Key Challenge:` Resolving symbols from wildcard imports and handling anonymous inner classes.
     -   `Coverage Analysis:` How it handles standard Java libraries and frameworks like Spring.
     -   `Known Limitations:` The strategy for resolving ambiguities from multiple wildcard imports.

 -   **<a id="3.1.4.4-Guide-JavaScriptTypeScript-Parser"></a>3.1.4.4 Guide: JavaScript/TypeScript Parser**
-    -   `Required Context:` Tracking `import`/`export` statements (default vs. named), `require()` calls, and aliases.
+    -   `Required Context:` Tracking `import`/`export` statements, `require()` calls, and aliases.
+Identifying public APIs involves parsing `export` statements, especially in `index.js`/`index.ts` files.
     -   `Key Challenge:` The dynamic nature of module resolution and bundler-specific path aliases (e.g., `@/components`).
     -   `Coverage Analysis:` How it handles frameworks like React, Vue, and Node.js.
     -   `Known Limitations:` Inability to resolve module paths configured in external files like `webpack.config.js` or `tsconfig.json`.